Deir Jarir: Ottoman period

-An Ottoman village list of about 1870 indicated 111 houses and a population of 394, though the population count included men only.
+An Ottoman village list dating from 1870 records 111 houses and a population of 394 including men only.

-In 1882, the PEF's Survey of Western Palestine described Dar Jerir as "A village of moderate size, with ancient tombs to the south, and a spring to the west; a few olives on the same side."
+In 1882, the PEF's Survey of Western Palestine described Dar Jerir as "a village of moderate size, with ancient tombs to the south, and a spring to the west; a few olives on the same side."

 In 1896 the population of Deir Jarir was estimated to be about 828 persons.

 British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, the village, named Dair Ijreer, had a population of 739, all Muslim.
 In the 1931 census the population of Deir Jarir was a total of 847, still entirely Muslim, in 172 inhabited houses.

 In the 1945 statistics, the population of Deir Jarir was 1,080, all Muslims, who owned 33,161 dunam of land according to an official land and population survey.
 3,091 dunams were plantations and irrigable land, 6,499 used for cereals, while 40 dunam were built-up (urban) land.